sjo99-kr/DDRMemoryController/bfm/readme.md

 </p>

-The Memory Controller connects to multiple DDR4 channels.
+The Memory Controller connects to multiple DDR4 channels (normally 2 or 3 for DDR4-SDRAM).
 Each channel contains multiple independent ranks, and each rank is composed of multiple bank-level FSMs.

-Hierarchical structure:
+**In this BFM implementation, each DIMM is modeled as one rank for structural simplicity.**

+**Hierarchical structure:**
 MemoryBFM
  └── MemoryChannel (per channel)
       └── MemoryRank (per rank)